robotmay/chunky_cache/README.md

 This will execute only one call to your cache store, using `Rails.cache.fetch_multi`.

-When using `cache_chunk` inside a block, use its ability to pass the key components to the block to persist the context (i.e. it'll be super borked if you don't do this):
+When using `cache_chunk` inside a loop, use its ability to pass the key components to the block to persist the context (i.e. it'll be super borked if you don't do this):

 ```slim